 - Rice vinegar

 - Citrus peels

 - Nuts or seeds

 If you're going to be making these infusions to give as holiday gifts, I would suggest getting them together now so they have a few weeks to sit.
 If you put it off, though, just include a little note with the gift that says “Will be ready on X/X/XXXX!”
 They need about 4-6 weeks to infuse, though the longer they sit, the more flavorful they will be!

 A lot of the stuff you'll need for this little project will be available at most grocery stores.
 If you want to shop online, though, you'll probably save quite a bit of money and get great-quality ingredients if you shop through one of my favorite sources:

-- Mountain Rose Herbs – A long-term favorite, MRH is my go-to for herbs and spices.
+- Starwest Botanicals: A long-term favorite, one of my go-tos for herbs and spices.
 They also carry the base oils.
-I thought they would have nice bottles to use, too, but unfortunately I didn’t find any that I loved for this particular project.
+I thought they would have nice bottles to use, too, but unfortunately I didn't find any that I loved for this particular project.